 For their second promise – that if you treat their clothes well, they won’t fall apart, so you won’t need to replace them often – I need at least another year to really be sure.
 (And you can expect an update here later.)
 But so far, I haven’t seen any red flags, and the quality of the materials and the sewing is obvious.

-After all my travel testing so far, I think Unbound Merino is a solid choice for travel clothing for their versatility, wrinkle-resistance, and classic style.
+After all my testing so far, I think Unbound Merino is a great choice for merino wool travel clothing.
+The brand is high-quality, wrinkle-resistant, and has classic style.
 Are these factors you can only find from one brand?
 Of course not.
 You might be able to find them in your own closet, first.

 But if you need new clothes, and want to transition to more natural fibers and higher-quality in your wardrobe, I think Unbound Merino is a great starting place.
 They’ve helped re-inspire me to pack lighter, and buy less in general.
 If they do the same for you, they’d be worth a try.